kishorepv/grab.ai-computer-vision-challenge/README.md

  * Sample usage of `test.py`
     * `python test.py --test_path=data/cars_test --model_path=data/cars_train_2x --model_name=MODEL-final-stanford-cars-1x2-tfms-res152.pkl --ylabel_path=data/test_labels.csv --result_dir=results` - with TTA
     * `python test.py --test_path=data/cars_test --model_path=data/cars_train_2x --model_name=MODEL-final-stanford-cars-1x2-tfms-res152.pkl --ylabel_path=data/test_labels.csv --result_dir=results --no_tta` - without TTA
+* `experiment-2`
+ * In this experiment, the model is trained on vertical crops of images, similar to `experiment-1`.
+The difference being that the images are pre-processed to extract the car out of the image (using YOLO detector in opencv) and these car-crop images are futher prcessed to split each images into two by cutting them vertically in the center.
+The YOLO dectector is pretrained on the PASCAL dataset.
+This model achieves an accyracy of **90.5** for both with and without TTA.

 Trained models:
 * Expermient-wise trained models and other information can be downloaded from [here](https://drive.google.com/drive/folders/1tGeFQ9ZRELc2yfw0t9zjIKJzeMnHuGV8?usp=sharing)